Our own website, done properly

 I made a huge effort on the performance front in this refresh, knocking a decent chunk off page weight and making sure that my Core Web Vitals metrics stayed in good (amazing!) shape, while managing to add more functionality in the process too.

-Previous site on desktopNew site on desktop
+New site on desktopNew site on mobile

-Previous vs. new site on desktop
+New site on desktop and mobile

 I trimmed down the main header area to make it a bit more 'traditional' since I now needed some space to add a main navigation due to the new sections of the site.
 I decided to keep a very similar 'brushed' feel to it, but reduced overall size by about 75%.